Michaelangel007/apple2_count_million/README.md

 Not bad!

-Who knew counting could be so complicatd! :-)
+Who knew counting could be so complicated! :-)

 QED.